bseltz-cohesity/scripts/reports/heliosV2/python/heliosReport/README.md

 * -z, --timezone: (optional) default is 'America/New_York'
 * -sr, --showrecord: (optional) show format of one record and exit
 * -f, --filter: (optional) one or more filters, e.g. -f 'numSnapshots==0' -f 'protectionStatus==protected'
+* -fl, --filterlist: (optional) text file of items to search for (e.g. server names)
+* -fp, --filterproperty: (optional) property to search for items (e.g. objectName)

 ## Filters